* U.S. crude hits 15-month high

 U.S. crude was up 2.2 percent at $51.39 a barrel and Brent last traded at $52.48, up 1.6 percent on the day.

 Saudi Arabia sold $17.5 billion of debt, the largest ever emerging market bond sale in the government’s first international offer that attracted investor orders for almost four times that amount.

-The launch of the offering briefly drove Treasury yields higher but benchmark 10-year notes last rose 1/32 in price to yield 1.745 percent, a tick down from 1.748 percent on Tuesday.
+The launch of the offering briefly drove Treasury yields higher but benchmark 10-year notes were last little changed, down 1/32 in price to yield 1.7503 percent, up from 1.748 percent on Tuesday.